-- Switch Virtual Bassist to Instrument mode close the timing menu first if still open using the top center switch. - Note how the Interactive Keyboard reflects the new mode here, all keys from C1 upwards play notes, while the octave below lets you play dead notes, full stops and slides (hold a slide key and play notes) and switch legato mode on and off.
+- Switch Virtual Bassist to Instrument mode close the timing menu first if still open using the top center switch. - Note how the Interactive Keyboard reflects the new mode here, all keys from C1 upwards play notes, while the octave below lets you use key switches and play dead notes, full stops and slides (hold a slide key and play notes) and switch legato mode on and off.